 The Rehabilitation Act of 1973 is a federal statute that prohibits discrimination on the basis of disability.
-Under Section 504, CBP, as an agency within the Federal government must ensure nondiscrimination on the basis of disability in all its programs and activities.
+Under Section 504 of the Rehabilitation Act of 1973, CBP, as an agency within the Federal Government, must ensure nondiscrimination on the basis of disability in all of its programs and activities.

 CBP Disability Access Plan for Public-Facing Programs and Activities

-The CBP Disability Access Plan for Public-Facing Programs and Activities outlines strategies to enhance access for individuals with disabilities and to strengthen compliance with Section 504 of the Rehabilitation Act.
+The CBP Disability Access Plan for Public-Facing Programs and Activities (Plan) outlines strategies to enhance access for individuals with disabilities and to strengthen compliance with Section 504 of the Rehabilitation Act of 1973.
 The Plan was approved by the DHS Office for Civil Rights and Civil Liberties.

 Section 504 Notice

-Section 504 is a Section within the Rehabilitation Act of 1973 that requires agencies to provide individuals with disabilities an equal opportunity to participate in their programs and activities, unless modifications of policies, practices, and procedures would fundamentally alter the nature of the program, service or activity, or result in undue financial and administrative burdens on the agency.
+Section 504 of the Rehabilitation Act of 1973 requires agencies to provide individuals with disabilities an equal opportunity to participate in their programs and activities, unless modifications of policies, practices, and procedures would fundamentally alter the nature of the program, service or activity, or result in undue financial and administrative burdens on the agency.
 For further information, or if you have questions regarding Section 504 requirements, please review the Equal Opportunity Notice for Section 504.

 Section 508 Notice

-Section 508 is a section within the Rehabilitation Act of 1973 that requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to those who do not have disabilities, unless an undue burden would be imposed on the agency.
+Section 508 of the Rehabilitation Act of 1973 requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to those who do not have disabilities, unless an undue burden would be imposed on the agency.
 For further information, or if you have questions regarding Section 508 requirements, please review the Equal Opportunity Notice for Section 508.

 CBP Information Center